Equivariant Zariski Structures: Categoricity, Quantifier Elimination and Zariski Structure

-We introduce a topology on $L^{n} \times k^{m}$ by taking as a basis of closed subsets those subsets that are defined by general core formulas $\exists e C(v,w,x)$ ($(v,w,x)$ a tuple of variables from $L^{n} \times k^{m}$) where $C$ is Zariski closed and $\Gamma$-invariant.
-Closed subsets are given by finite unions and arbitrary intersections of basic closed subsets.
-Note that if $n = 0$, then these formulas reduce to those of the form $C(x)$ where $C$ defines a Zariski closed subset of $k^{m}$.
-Thus the topology on $(L,k)$ gives us the classical Zariski topology on the sort $k$ and its cartesian powers.
+\begin{proof} Analogous to \cite{SSZ14}, Proposition 5.3. \end{proof} We introduce a topology on $k'^{m} \times L^{n}$ by taking as a basis of closed sets those subsets of $k'^{m} \times L^{n}$ that are defined by general core formulas $\exists C(v,w,x)$ (for $(v,w)$ a tuple of variables from $L^{n}$ and $x \in k^{m}$) where $C$ is Zariski closed and $\mu_{l}$-invariant.
+Closed sets are given by finite unions and arbitrary intersections of basic closed sets.
+If $n = 0$, then these formulas reduce to those of the form $C(x)$ where $C$ defines a Zariski closed subset of $k^{m}$, hence the topology on $(k',L)$ gives us the classical Zariski topology on the sort $k'$ and its cartesian powers.

-\begin{lemma} Let $\exists e C_{1}$, $\exists e C_{2}$ be general core formulas defining basic closed subsets and suppose that both formulas have the same enumeration of $v$ variables.
-Then